trebor/soul-bound/rfc.md

     * Minimum time between sponsorships from the same identity
     * Required physical co-location for verification
   * Violations of these limits result in automatic rejection of requests
+  * Economic incentives are structured so that:
+    * Honest validation is more profitable than dishonest validation
+    * The cost of breaking the rules exceeds any potential benefit
+    * Validators have strong motivation to detect and reject fraudulent identities
+    * Sponsors have strong motivation to verify identities carefully

 ## **9.4 Privacy: ZK-Proof Guarantees**